-From development of social and daily living skills to simply experiencing opportunities to have fun and make new friends, our programs are designed to maximize each camper's potential.
+From the development of social and daily living skills to simply experiencing opportunities to have fun and make new friends, our programs are designed to maximize each camper's potential.
+Adult and Recreation Services gives adults who need assistance with social interactions and opportunities.
 For children who are not thriving in a traditional school setting, there is nothing like the relief of summer programming and school-year adventures.
-Summer Matters is active learning at its best.
-Participants find themselves in a non-traditional, warm learning environment that is inclusive, encouraging, enriching and supportive.
+Participants find themselves in a non-traditional, warm environment that is inclusive, encouraging, enriching and supportive.

 The simple experience of making s’mores around a campfire, for example, teaches cooperation, collaboration, sequencing, motor planning, how to handle sensory issues, turn-taking, storytelling and singing.
 For individuals who struggle with social skills, sitting around a fire as part of a group is a non-threatening social environment that lends itself to making connections with peers.